-When the Environmental Re-evaluation Form is complete, the Environmental Impact Analyst signs the document as the preparer, and provides it to the

-Engineering Manager for review and signature.
-The Engineering Manager- reviewed form is then provided to the REM for review and approval.
+When the Environmental Re-evaluation is complete, the Environmental Impact Analyst signs the document as the preparer, and provides it to the Engineering Manager for review and signature.
+The Engineering Manager then provides it to the REM for review and approval.

-If the environmental document being re-evaluated was a CE project approved under a Programmatic Approval and such an approval still applies, the REM is authorized to approve the Environmental Reevaluation Form.
-The REM emails a copy of the written approval to the NEPA Program Manager, and includes a copy in the region project file.
+If the environmental document being re-evaluated was a CE project approved under a Programmatic Approval and such an approval still applies, the REM is authorized to approve the Environmental Re-evaluation.
+The REM includes a copy in the region project file.
 The REM may delegate approval authority to a senior analyst.
-If the senior analyst is unable to perform the delegated duties, approval authority would transfer to a NEPA Manager.
+If the senior analyst is unable to perform the delegated duties, approval authority would transfer to a NEPA Program Manager.

-When no Programmatic Approval applies, the NEPA Program Manager has approval authority for the CE re-evaluation.
-The REM reviews the form for content accuracy, then signs and forwards it to the NEPA Program Manager for approval.
-The NEPA Program Manager signs the Environmental Re-evaluation Form, and provides a copy of the approved form to the REM to include in the region project file.

-If the environmental document being re-evaluated is a FONSI or ROD, the Statewide Environmental Program Manager is authorized to sign an approved Environmental Re-evaluation Form or delegate FONSI signature authority to the NEPA Program Manager.
-A copy of the approved form is provided to the REM to include in the region project file.
+When no Programmatic Approval applies, the NEPA Program Manager has approval authority for the CE reevaluation.
+The REM reviews the document for content accuracy, then signs and completes the task in the BPM, which sends the document to the NEPA Program Manager for approval.
+The NEPA Program Manager signs the Environmental Re-evaluation Form in BPM and provides a copy of the approved document to the REM.
+If the environmental document being re-evaluated is a FONSI or ROD, the Statewide Environmental Program Manager is authorized to approve the Environmental Re-evaluation or delegate FONSI signature authority to the NEPA Program Manager.
+A copy of the approved document is provided to the REM.